Shutdown Gridlock: Turning Government Paralysis into Investor Advantage

 Show Notes

-I'm Martin Maxwell, and when Washington shuts down, real estate deals don't stop — they just get stuck.
+I'm Martin Maxwell.
+When Washington shuts down, real estate deals don't stop — they get stuck.
 Over $20 billion in FHA and VA mortgages can sit in limbo.
-Flood insurance?
-Gone.
-Title work?
-Delayed.
-So what actually freezes, and how do you turn that chaos into an edge?
+Flood insurance goes dark.
+Title work stalls.
+But here's what most people miss: conventional loans keep moving.
+And that gap is where your opportunity lives.

 What Actually Freezes

-The FHA and VA programs are run by federal agencies.
-No appropriations, no staff, no loan endorsements.
+FHA and VA programs are run by federal agencies.
+No appropriations means no staff, no loan endorsements.
 A buyer with an FHA loan in underwriting?
-They're frozen.
+Frozen.
 VA?
 Same story.
-These programs back roughly 20% of all U.S. mortgages.
-When they go dark, thousands of closings stall.
+These programs back roughly 20% of all U.S. mortgages — about 3,600 closings at risk every day the shutdown continues.

-NFIP — the National Flood Insurance Program — lapses immediately.
-Any deal in a flood zone that requires NFIP coverage can't close.
-Private flood insurance exists, but it's pricier and not every lender accepts it.
-Sellers with flood-zone properties and FHA/VA buyers get hit twice.
+The National Flood Insurance Program (NFIP) lapses immediately.
+Any deal in a flood zone that needs NFIP coverage can't close.
+Private flood insurance exists, but it runs 15-30% more and not every lender accepts it.
+Sellers with flood-zone properties and government-backed buyers get hit twice.

 LTV doesn't matter.
 DSCR doesn't matter.
 If the loan needs a government stamp, it's stuck.
 First-time buyers and veterans — the backbone of the entry-level market — are the ones left waiting.
 Sellers who accepted an FHA or VA offer suddenly have a buyer who can't close.
 No timeline.
 No guarantee.

-That's panic territory.
 After 14 days, some sellers start listening to backup offers.
-After 30 days?
-They're desperate.
+After 30 days, they're desperate.
+That's the window.

-Coastal markets, riverfront properties, any property in a designated flood zone — NFIP is often the only option.
-When it lapses, those deals die until the government reopens.
-Investors with conventional financing and private flood insurance can still close.
-You're not waiting on the feds.
+Coastal markets, riverfront properties, anything in a designated flood zone — NFIP is often the only affordable option.
+When it lapses, an estimated 1,400 property transactions stall every single day.
+Investors with conventional financing and private flood insurance can still close while everyone else waits on the feds.

-Here's the play.
 Conventional loans are unaffected.
 You've got cash-flow underwriting, DSCR requirements, maybe a higher LTV — but you're not dependent on HUD or the VA.
-When shutdowns drag on, find listings where the primary buyer was FHA or VA.
-The seller's agent may have a contract that's going nowhere.
-Submit a conventional offer.
-Sometimes at a discount.
-Sometimes with a quicker close.
+When shutdowns drag past two weeks, look for listings where the primary buyer was FHA or VA.
+The seller's agent may have a contract going nowhere.
+Submit a conventional offer — sometimes at a discount, sometimes with a quicker close.

-One more thing.
 If you've got a deal in progress that needs FHA or VA — extend your contingency.
-Add a shutdown contingency if your contract allows.
-Some agents will push back.
-But if you're the buyer and the shutdown hits, you want an out.
-Don't get stuck with a contract you can't close.
+Add a shutdown clause if your contract allows.
+Some agents will push back, but if the shutdown hits, you want an out.
+Don't get stuck holding a contract you can't close.

 Was this helpful?